 Head cheese has been around for a long time and it is an old favorite, but actually has nothing to do with cheese.
 You basically boil the whole head then pick the cooked meat, put in a container and continue making a stock with only the skull.
 Once the stock is ready, you pour some of the liquid over the cooked pork meat and refrigerate so the gelatin in the stock gets firm and you get this kind of meat jelly that we call head cheese.
 Head cheese can be made with the head of other animals, but pork is the most popular.
 You have to keep in mind that you’ll need a large pot to be able to fit the whole head.

-It turns out my biggest pot wasn’t big enough for the head and ended up making a complete different recipe, for which I included an excellent video from Chris Cosentino, who is well known all over the world for his specialty: offal cooking.
+It turns out my biggest pot wasn’t big enough for the head and I ended up making a completely different recipe, for which I included an excellent video from Chris Cosentino, who is well known all over the world for his specialty: offal cooking.